sablier-labs/docs/docs/reference/lockup/contracts/contract.SablierLockup.md

 Emits a {Transfer}, {CancelLockupStream} and {MetadataUpdate} event.
 Notes:

-- If there any tokens left for the recipient to withdraw, the stream is marked as canceled.
+- If there are any tokens left for the recipient to withdraw, the stream is marked as canceled.
 Otherwise, the stream is marked as depleted.
 - If the address is on the allowlist, this function will invoke a hook on the recipient.
 Requirements:
 - Must not be delegate called.